EU banks watchdog says lenders ahead of liquidity rule

 Such leeway would be given to some consumer and auto finance firms who have no deposits to draw on, while no mainstream bank is expected to get an exemption.

-EBA also endorsed the LCR definition agreed at the global level by the Basel Committee, signaling resistance to calls to water it down.
+EBA also endorsed the LCR definition agreed at the global level by the Basel Committee, signalling resistance to calls to water it down.

 Separately, the watchdog published recommendations on what should constitute two types of assets that can be included in the LCR - "extremely high quality liquid assets" and "high quality liquid assets".